Active motility and wetting cooperatively regulate liquid-liquid phase separation

-Crucially, we quantify the coarsening dynamics of the self-spinning droplets by tracking the time evolution of the droplet radius~$R$ in experiments (see \cite{Supple} for details).
-Our experimental data (Fig.~\ref{fig:figure3}(a)) reveal that bacterial activity suppresses coarsening, as reflected by a much smaller radius~$R$ compared to the case with non-motile bacteria.
-This indicates a kinetic frustration of droplet coarsening, which is also visualized in the inset of Fig.~\ref{fig:figure3}(a), showing a clear difference in droplet size between active and non-motile systems.
-The activity-induced slowdown in droplet coarsening is also supported by the fact that macroscopic stratification is reached much later in an ATPS with active \textit{P. aeruginosa} (Fig.~\ref{fig:figureA2}).
+Beyond the specific case of self-spinning droplets~\cite{ramos2020bacteria,rajabi2021directional}, we reveal that activity fundamentally regulates domain coarsening dynamics.
+We quantify this by tracking the droplet radius~$R$ in experiments (see \cite{Supple} for details).
+Activity suppresses coarsening, yielding significantly smaller droplets than in systems with non-motile bacteria (Fig.~\ref{fig:figure3}(a)).
+This kinetic frustration is evident in the inset of Fig.~\ref{fig:figure3}(a) and is further supported by the delayed macroscopic stratification observed with active \textit{P. aeruginosa} (Fig.~S6 in \cite{Supple}).

-Simulated domain size~$\langle \ell \rangle$ based on the $\psi$-field (Fig.~\ref{fig:figure3}(b); see \cite{Supple} for details) also reveals the same role of activity in suppressing droplet coarsening in the late stage.
-We also analyze the temporal evolution of the average number of neighboring bacteria~$N_{\text{neigh}}(t)$ (the inset of Fig.~\ref{fig:figure3}(b)).
-A previous study has indicated that pusher-type bacteria tend to aggregate due to activity~\cite{furukawa2014activity}.
-Indeed, $N_{\text{neigh}}$ in the active case exceeds the passive counterpart, showing that the activity promotes bacterial aggregation while inhibiting droplet coalescence.
-We further note that the slowing of droplet growth in the late stages --- observed in both active and non-motile systems --- can be attributed to the surfactant-like behavior of bacteria residing at the interface (Fig.~\ref{fig:figure2}(a)).
-This is supported by the fact that both systems exhibit slower phase separation compared to a bacteria-free ATPS.

-While simulation qualitatively reproduces the experimental trend that activity suppresses late-stage coarsening, discrepancies remain: (1) the early-time plateau and (2) the rapid growth of non-motile droplets seen in experiments (Fig.~\ref{fig:figure3}(a)) are absent in simulations.
-These deviations likely stem from effects not included in our model: mixing-induced transient flows causing (1) and buoyancy-driven convection from the DEX--PEG density mismatch causing (2).
-Nevertheless, the simulations capture the essential mechanism: activity increases $N_{\text{neigh}}$ while inhibiting droplet coalescence in the late stage.
+Simulated domain size~$\langle \ell \rangle$ based on the $\psi$ field (Fig.~\ref{fig:figure3}(b); see \cite{Supple} for details) shows the same late-stage suppression of coarsening by activity.
+While the simulations reproduce the experimental trend, two discrepancies remain: the early-time plateau and the rapid growth of non-motile droplets observed experimentally (Fig.~\ref{fig:figure3}(a)) are absent.
+These deviations likely arise from effects not included in the model, namely stirring-induced transient flows and buoyancy-driven convection due to the DEX–PEG density mismatch.
+For example, the decay timescale of transient flows is set by viscous relaxation over macroscopic length scales, which can be estimated as $\tau_\tn{vis}\sim L^2/\nu$ where $L$ is the sample thickness and $\nu$ the kinematic viscosity.
+For our experimental setup, this yields $\tau_\tn{vis}=10\sim100~\tn{s}$, consistent with the observed duration of the early-time plateau.
+Nevertheless, the simulations capture the essential result that activity inhibits coalescence of self-spinning droplets.